V-Lamp/DonorGenotypeFree/README.md

 1. Save Results_Test.csv and panel_template_MOAT.csv to a folder

-2. Save and open the genotypefree R script
+2. Open R studio and install the mixtools package

-3. Update the working directory to the folder with the Results_Test.csv and panel_template_MOAT.csv on line 21
+3. Save and open the genotypefree R script

-4. Install the mixtools package
+4. On line 21 of the script update the working directory to the folder where you saved the Results_Test.csv and panel_template_MOAT.csv

 5. Run the script